3 hospitals hit as Russian forces intensify siege of cities

 The WHO said it had confirmed 10 deaths in attacks on health facilities and ambulances since the fighting began.
 It was not clear if its numbers included the assault on the maternity hospital.

-U.S. Secretary of State Antony J. Blinken condemned Russia’s “unconscionable attacks” in a call with his Ukrainian counterpart, Dmytro Kuleba, the State Department said.
+U.S. Secretary of State Antony J. Blinken condemned Russia’s “unconscionable attacks” in a call with his Kuleba, the State Department said.

 Two weeks into Russia’s assault on Ukraine, its military is struggling more than expected, but Putin’s invading force of more than 150,000 troops retains possibly insurmountable advantages in firepower as it bears down on key cities.